jspm/jspm.org/pages/getting-started.md

 ### Using Other CDN Providers

-Alternatively, Lit can be loaded from another CDN like jsdelivr:
+Alternatively, Lit can be loaded from another CDN like UNPKG:

 ```
-jspm install --provider jsdelivr
+jspm install --provider unpkg
 ```

 Resulting in: